slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On loneliness

+> *"If a man knows more than others he becomes lonely." (...)
-> *"Loneliness does not come from having no people around you, but from being unable to communicate the things that seem important to you."
+"Loneliness does not come from having no people around you, but from being unable to communicate the things that seem important to you."
 -- Carl Jung*

+> *"If you are afraid of loneliness, don't marry."
+-- Anton Chekhov*